 * While Nayef is not expected to reverse much-needed economic reforms to create jobs, he may slow plans to overhaul the judiciary because it would mean curbing the influence of clerics who command wide powers as judges, diplomats say.

-* A big general problem in getting reforms underway is that clerics and conservatives dominating ministries simply hold back orders from the top -- if Nayef took over they might feel encouraged to block even more plans, Western diplomats say.
+* A big general problem in getting reforms under way is that clerics and conservatives dominating ministries simply do not implement orders from the top.
+If Nayef took over they might feel encouraged to block even more plans, Western diplomats say.

 * Other diplomats in Riyadh say Nayef will have no choice but to continue with some reforms as the kingdom needs to attract investors to create thousands of jobs for its rising population but overall doubts over the course of reforms remain.